SKindij/Asynchronous-Programming-JS/README.md

 	    foo();     bar();    fer();   baz();    dif();
 ```

 The **setTimeout** lets us delay tasks without blocking the main thread.
-In the **Web API**, a timer runs for as long as the second argument we passed to it.
+In the **Web API**, a timer runs for as long as the 2-nd argument we passed to it.
 The ***callback*** doesn’t immediately get added to the **call stack**, instead it’s passed to the **queue**.
  If the **call stack** is empty (_all previously invoked functions have returned their values and have been popped off the stack_), the first item in the **queue** gets added to the **call stack**.<br>
 ```javascript